 Isobel Gowdie was a Scottish woman who at Auldearn near Nairn confessed to being a witch during 1662.
-Little else is known of her life, and although she was probably executed in line with the usual practice, she may have been allowed to return to her previous obscurity as a cottar’s wife.[a]A cottar is a Scottish term for a peasant who occupies a cot-house or cottage belonging to a farm, in return for which he has to provide labour.[1]
+Little else is known of her life, and although she was probably executed in accordance with the usual practice, she may have been allowed to return to her previous obscurity as a cottar’s wife.[a]A cottar is a Scottish term for a peasant who occupies a cot-house or cottage belonging to a farm, in return for which he has to provide labour.[1]
 Her detailed testimony, apparently obtained without the use of violent torture, provides one of the most comprehensive insights into European witchcraft folklore at the end of the era of witch-hunts.

 The four confessions Isobel made over a period of six weeks include details of charms and rhymes, claims she was a member of a coven in the service of the Devil and that she met with the fairy queen and king.
 Lurid information concerning carnal dealings with the Devil were also provided.
 A combination of demonic and fairy beliefs, the narratives were used by Margaret Murray as the basis for her now mostly discredited theories about cults and witchcraft.